 Candidates are well advised to have a final, acceptable typescript of the dissertation in the hands of each member of their committee a minimum of two weeks prior to the defense.
 It is recommended that students begin the process early in the semester by discussing with their advisors a suitable timetable for meeting the ETD deadlines.
-All information pertaining to the formatting and electronic guidelines for electronic thesis and dissertation submission can be located on the ETD website.
-It is the duty of the student to acquire a copy of the formatting guidelines for preparing theses and dissertations and to conform to the requirements therein.
-The Graduate School encourages students to contact the dissertation editor early in the semester at grad.dissertation@miami.edu if they have questions regarding any aspect of the ETD process.
+All information pertaining to the formatting and electronic guidelines for electronic thesis and dissertation submission can be located on the <a href="https://example.com/en-line-eth-line

 1 Students completing a "final project" for the D.M.A. or Ed.D. in Applied Learning Sciences must consult with their program for guidance on final project requirements.

 The dissertation may be written in a language other than English at the recommendation of the dissertation committee and with the approval of the program and the Graduate School.
-Graduate School approval will be determined on a caseby-case basis.
+Graduate School approval will be determined on a case-by-case basis.
 The dissertation chair will submit a memorandum from the department chair to the dissertation editor together with the student's application for admission to candidacy explaining why it is both relevant and appropriate for the dissertation research to be written in a language other than English.
 Acceptable "relevant and appropriate" reasons for writing the dissertation in a language other than English include, but are not limited to: relevancy to research where presentation in a non-English language expands knowledge of that language; relevancy where the loss or weakening of the research's meaning and impact if primary data, e.g., interviews, are translated into English; or appropriateness where the majority of the bibliographic sources, references, and potential outlets for future publication are anticipated to be in that language other than English.
 Both the memorandum and the application for admission to candidacy form must be submitted to the Graduate School at the same time.
 In some cases upon review of the memorandum, the Graduate School may determine that the student will also be required to submit an English translation of the non-English dissertation.
 For all approved cases, an abstract in English should be included in the final dissertation.
-For all approved cases, and abstract in English should be included in the final dissertation.